HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations/index.md

 - The following features are not fully supported:
     - RTL, with certain elements not fully optimized for languages that require this layout.
     - WCM tags and their attributes.
-Presentation Designer is currently supporting different user items and elements.
-For more information, see the [User Items/Elements in Presentation Designer](../../presentation_designer/usage/user_items.md) topic.
+Presentation Designer is currently supporting different user elements.
+For more information, see the [User Elements in Presentation Designer](../../presentation_designer/usage/user_elements.md) topic.
     - Translation to other languages.
 English is the default language used in Presentation Designer.